fluent/fluent-operator/docs/plugins/fluentd/common/common.md

 | timeFormatFallbacks | Uses the specified time format as a fallback in the specified order.
 You can parse undetermined time format by using time_format_fallbacks.
 This options is enabled when time_type is mixed. | *string |
 # Inject

-Inject defines the common parameters for inject plugin The inject section can be under <match> or <filter> section.
+Inject defines the common parameters for the inject plugin The inject section can be under <match> or <filter> section.

 | Field | Description | Scheme |